operator-framework/java-operator-sdk/docs/documentation/dependent-resources.md

 <div class="mermaid" markdown="0">
 flowchart TD

-A{Secondary resource exists?}
+compute[Compute desired secondary resource based on primary state] --> A A{Secondary resource exists?}
 A -- Yes --> match
-A -- No --> compute
+A -- No --> Create --> Done

-compute[Compute desired state based on primary state] --> Create --> Done match{Matches desired state as defined by primary?}
+match{Matches desired state as defined by primary?}
 match -- Yes --> Done
-match -- No --> Update
+match -- No --> Update --> Done

 </div>